 And up above all these things, there is a thing that this Barta (fast) is observed mostly by the male devotees rather than the women.
 The female devotees are more up to have fast in the bank of the Salinadi river rather than in Hanuman ghat.
 However, most of them are seen participating in different events here too.

 The Hanumante River is an important tributary of the Bagmati River though the significant sources of water in the Hanumante River are rainfall and natural springs.
 It is said that this river has been the major natural waterway in the Bhaktapur district.

-The barta and festival regarding Madhav Narayan are not only done in Sakhu and Bhaktapur but it also has immense importance in Lalitpur.
-Despite that, the journey of Madhav Narayan is concluded in different cities including Panauti, Pharping, Pashupatinath of Kathmandu, Hanuman ghat, and changunarayan of Bhaktapur.
+The Barta and festival regarding Madhav Narayan are not only done in Sakhu and Bhaktapur but also have immense importance in Lalitpur.
+Despite that, the journey of Madhav Narayan is concluded in different cities including Panauti, Pharping, Pashupatinath of Kathmandu, Hanuman ghat, and Changunarayan of Bhaktapur.

 The detailed schedule of the journey is provided below which might give you an idea about the cavalcade.

 If you walk nearby the Hanumante Khola or ghat by the first day of the Swasthani Barta, you can observe some people wearing white dhoti standing or lying on the bank of the river.
 This site solely makes the Barta of Madhav Narayan unique in Bhaktapur.